cta-observatory/lstosa/src/osa/crontab/launchers/README.md

 ---

 ### 4. `launch_sequencerCatB`

 - Launches `sequencer_catb_tailcuts`
 - Starts when the date directory is created in running_analysis

 ---

 ### 5. `launch_Sequencer2`

 - Starts DL1ab production using the first config file
 - Includes an alternative condition (commented out, fallback option)

 ---

 ### 6. `launch_SequencerWeb`

 - Launches web Sequencer 1 and 2
 - Requires `GainSelFinished` flag

 ---

 ### 7. `launch_autocloser`

 - Responsible for closing the night
 - Executes only when a `tailcut` directory exists in running_analysis

-All sequencer launchers and the autocloser stop execution permanently once the flag `NightFinished` exists.
+Sequencer and autocloser stop execution once `NightFinished.txt` exists.

 ---

 ### 8. `launch_Datacheck`

 - Executes `copy_datacheck` for DL1 files
 - Starts when the date directory exists in running_analysis

 ---

-## Environment Configuration
+### Environment Configuration

 All launchers source a common environment file `osa-env.sh`